pixlsus/website/src/blog/posts/2016-07-12 Blender Slideshow/index.md

 <img src='start-end.jpg' alt='Blender VSE start and end' width='640' height='201'>
 </figure>

 You'll need to set the **End** value to match your last output frame from your video sequence.
-You can find this value by selecting the last strip in your sequence and pressing the "G" key - the start/end frame numbers of that last strip will be visible (you'll want the last frame value, of course).
+You can find this value by selecting the last strip in your sequence and pressing the "G" key: the start/end frame numbers of that last strip will be visible (you'll want the last frame value, of course).

 <figure>
 <img src='last-frame.jpg' alt='Blender VSE end frame' width='509' height='299'>